-Join Ron Davis for an in-depth discussion in this video Highlighting exceptions, part of Excel Data-Mining Fundamentals.
+Join Ron Davis for an in-depth discussion in this video Highlighting exceptions, part of Learning Excel Data-Mining.

 - And now we'll look at Highlight Exceptions, which is a nice way of saying outayers and this will come in and analyze our data, look at all these columns, and find anything that it sees out of the normal.
 That is exceptionally high or exceptionally low excetera.
 Ok so it sees these outlayers down here and the reason it's called Highlight Exceptions if we come back over to the original and scroll on down, it will highlight these things that it finds to be an exceptional value ectetera.